 Some missions require to change velocities of the satellite after its detaching from the launcher.
 The satellites propulsion systems give to spacecraft possibility to make manoeuvres for different purpose e.g transfer to target obit, station keeping, collision avoidance, decommissioning.

 For every action, there is an equal and opposite reaction – classical propulsion systems utilize Newton’s principle.
 The engines expel mass in one direction to produce thrust in opposite direction.

 Two properties characterize classical propulsion system: thrust force in Newton or pounds and impulse.
 Impulse is a measure which tells us how fast propellant is consumed to produce thrust.
 In mathematical terms:

 Solid fuel propulsion systems

-Solid rocket fuel is filled with mixture of relatively hard, rubbery, combustible mixture of fuel, oxidizer and binder.
-Engine is ignited by pyrotechnic device – igniter.
-Engine usually contains two igniters to have redundancy.
+Solid rocket fuel is filled with a mixture of relatively hard, rubbery, combustible mixture of fuel, oxidizer and binder.
+The engine is ignited by pyrotechnic device – igniter.
+The engine usually contains two igniters to have redundancy.

 The combustible mixture when ignited burns very rapidly, producing a intense thrust, which can reach .
 The engine produce impulse about 300s.
 Solid fuel motor is suitable for major orbital manoeuvres such as apogee or perigee kick operations.
 The motor can be attached to the bottom of the spacecraft and detached after use, or integrated inside the spacecraft body.

 The example is a motor of Voyager spacecraft, which weighed 1,123 kg including 1,039 kg of propellant, developed an average 6,805,440 N thrust during its 43-second burn duration.
-It was used for reach final Jupiter trajectory velocity.
+It was used to reach the final Jupiter trajectory velocity.
 The motor was jettisoned after burnout its propellant.